MISSION & VISION

 Solidarity: A concept that describes the unity people experience when joined together for a cause, or the unity they experience by joining a ‘struggle’ to enact a need for change.

-Poor: Those who lack access to at least one of the four basic necessities - food, water, shelter, education or health care.
+Poor: Those who lack access to at least one of the five basic necessities - food, water, shelter, education or health care.
 Poverty in this case is objectively measured.

 Marginalized: People who have access to basic necessities, but are somehow structured out of being able to participate in the system that gives them access to the goods which could lead to sustainable independence.